Caution Urged During Harvest

 According to the Kansas Highway Patrol, most farm equipment is not designed to travel at highway speeds, and may only travel 15-25 mph.
 Farm equipment is often wider than other vehicles, and is sometimes wider than the lane of traffic, so extra room should be allowed when traveling near an implement on the road.
 Extra caution should be practiced on all roads, but especially on the busy rural roads with unmarked intersections.

-Preliminary numbers indicate that statewide in 2015, there were 106 crashes involving farm equipment.
-In those 106 crashes, no one was killed, but there were 40 people injured.
-Already this year, preliminary statistics indicate there have been 22 crashes, with four people injured.
+Preliminary numbers indicate that statewide in 2016, there were 110 crashes involving farm equipment.
+In those 110 crashes, one person was killed, and 29 people were injured.
+Already this year, preliminary statistics indicate there have been 22 crashes, with seven people injured.

 It is important to share the road safely, for the sake of the farmers, and for the motoring public.
 Tips to keep in mind when sharing Kansas roads with farmers: